Chart Color Schemes

 An assessment of population growth drivers in Lemon Tree Passage reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population of Lemon Tree Passage is around 2,734 people.
-This figure reflects an increase of 48 individuals since the 2021 Census, which reported a population of 2,686 people.
-AreaSearch's analysis, based on resident population estimates from June 2024 ABS ERP data and address validation since the Census date, suggests a population of 2,728 for Lemon Tree Passage.
-This results in a density ratio of approximately 920 persons per square kilometer.
-Overseas migration contributed roughly 50% to recent population gains in the suburb.
+As of November 2025, the estimated population for the Lemon Tree Passage statistical area (Lv2) is around 2,688.
+This figure reflects an increase of 2 people since the 2021 Census, which reported a population of 2,686.
+The change was inferred from AreaSearch's resident population estimate of 2,682, based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+The population density ratio for the Lemon Tree Passage (SA2) is approximately 905 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Overseas migration contributed about 50% of overall population gains during recent periods.

-AreaSearch's projections are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022 for covered SA2 areas, and NSW State Government's SA2 level projections from 2022 with a base year of 2021 for uncovered areas.
-Growth rates by age group are applied to all areas until 2041.
-By 2041, Lemon Tree Passage is projected to grow by 391 persons, reflecting an overall gain of 14.4% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population dynamics anticipate an above median growth for locations outside capital cities.
+The Lemon Tree Passage (SA2) is projected to grow by 390 persons to 2041, reflecting a total gain of 16.3% over the 17 years.

 Frequently Asked Questions - Population